H3llKa1ser/B00t2R00t/Tools/Active Directory/Go-Secdump.md

 ## Dump NT Hashes from SAM, LSA Secrets and Domain Cached Credentials remotely

-## Requirements: Read permissions on SAM and SECURITY hives (usually only NT AUTHORITY\SYSTEM has these permissions) and local group administrators have WriteDACL on the registry hives.
+## Requirements: Read permissions on SAM and SECURITY hives (usually only NT AUTHORITY\SYSTEM has these permissions) and/or local group administrators have WriteDACL on the registry hives.

 ### Usage: